Tommy Jarvis: In film

+Fan films

 Thom Mathews reprises his role as Tommy in the non-canonical Friday the 13th fan film Never Hike Alone, released in 2017.
 The short film takes place several decades after Jason Lives, and sees Tommy working as an ambulance driver.
-Near the end of the film, he picks up Jason's latest victim, Kyle McLeod, who barely survived his encounter with the mass murderer.
-When Jason returns and kills the two other paramedics in the ambulance, he recognizes Tommy, who taunts him before driving off.
+Near the end of the film, he picks up Jason (Vincente DiSanti)'s latest victim, Kyle McLeod (Andrew Leighty), who barely survived his encounter with the mass murderer.
+When Jason returns and kills Axel Macauley (Robert DuBois) and Deni Morgan (Katie Schwartz), the two other paramedics in the ambulance, he recognizes Tommy, who taunts him before driving off.
 In 2020, the character appeared in the prequel film, Never Hike in the Snow, which takes place 3 months before Never Hike Alone.
-Tommy is set to play a major role in the upcoming sequel Never Hike Alone 2 set to be released sometime in October 2023.
+Tommy also plays a major role in the sequel Never Hike Alone 2, which was released on October 13, 2023.

+Tommy features as an offscreen presence in the fan film Friday the 13th: Vengeance, when he disappears to investigate the possibility that Jason (Jason Brooks) has returned, prompting his older daughter Angelica (Kelly Tappan) to go out and search for him alongside the family members of some of Jason's other past victims/enemies, such as Ginny Fields (Amy Steel)'s niece Heather (Natalie Schnelle).
+This film also features the appearance of Jason's father, Elias (C. J. Graham), revealing that he used black magic to bring his son back to life.
+The sequel, Vengeance 2: Bloodlines, features Thom Matthews returning as Tommy when he must face off against Elias's plans for revenge.
+The final confrontation sees Elias attempt to use the same black magic that resurrected Jason to bring Pamela back to life, but this attempt ends with Elias being killed and Jason being apparently killed for good when they recreate the circumstances of Jason's original resurrection, to the extent of impaling him with the same metal pole that was originally struck by lightning to reanimate him.